No Abolition of Slavery;

 Don’t rob — from pure humanity.

-Go, W———, with narrow scull, [25] W——— = Wilberforce, a famous abolitionist
+25 Go, W———,° with narrow scull, Wilberforce, famous abolitionist

-Go home, and preach away at Hull, Hull, Wilberforce’s birthplace
+Go home, and preach away at Hull,° Hull, Wilberforce’s birthplace

 No longer to the Senate cackle,

-Your pert and self-sufficient leer, [30] pert = cocky
+30 Your pert° and self-sufficient leer, cocky

 Mischief to Trade sits on thy lip,